 Industrial Biogas Test (1 kW), United States In October 2011, Electrochaea successfully tested many of the biocatalyst's properties using carbon dioxide from a biogas plant digesting brewery waste.
 The process ran continuously using unfiltered, unseparated biogas containing approximately 30% carbon dioxide and 68% methane and up to 6,000 ppm of hydrogen sulfide.
 The system performed stably, reliably, and no contamination problems were identified.

 Foulum Project (pre-commercial), Denmark With a grant of $1.2 million from the Danish Energy Agency (EUDP), we tested our power-to-gas technology in a pre-commercial setting using a 10,000-liter reactor vessel and raw biogas as a carbon dioxide source.
-The project ran from January to November 2013 at Aarhus University's Biogas Research Center in Foulum, Denmark.
-Supported by E.ON, Erdgas Zürich, ewz, and NEAS Energy, the project demonstrated the efficiency, productivity, robustness, and responsiveness of Electrochaea's power-to-gas technology.
+The system ran for more than 3,200 hours between January and November 2013 at Aarhus University's Biogas Research Center in Foulum, Denmark.
+Supported by E.ON, Energie 360° (formerly Erdgas Zürich), ewz (the City of Zurich's utility), and NEAS Energy, the project demonstrated the efficiency, productivity, robustness, and responsiveness of Electrochaea's power-to-gas technology.